dddrrreee/cs140e-win19/lab1-blink/lab.md

 You're going to break and change your code to see effects of things going wrong and to make it somewhat better:

-   1. Eliminate volatile from your code (easiest way: just put
+   1. Eliminate volatile from your code.
+The easiest way: just put `#define volatile` at the top of your file.

-	#define volatile

-   at the top of your file.
 Recompile using `-O2`.
    What happens?
 Why?

    2. Change your delay to increasingly smaller amounts.
 What is going on?

-   3. Change from using "volatile" pointer read/writes to using an external function.
+   3. Change from using `volatile` pointer read/writes to using an external function.
-	The easiest way to see how:  make a simple file "foo.c" with routines that take in a pointer "p" and either read it by returning "*p" or write it via "*p = v".
+	The easiest way to see how:  make a simple file `foo.c` with routines that take in a pointer "p" and either read it by returning `*p` or write it via `*p = v`.
 You can see the assembly gcc generates by using the command:

            gcc -S -O2 foo.c